Georgia Press Educational Foundation

 Thanks to the Centennial Campaign in 1986, GPEF increaseed the sponsorship for foundation programs.
 Since GPEF began granting scholarships to students in 1966, the foundation has awarded in excess of $550,000.
 Since 1994, GPEF has provided more than 150 Georgia newspapers with grants to hire a paid summer intern through the Billy Watson Internship Program.

-Seven Georgians studying journalism at colleges and universities in the state were awarded scholarships for the 2017-18 academic year by Georgia Press Educational Foundation.
-Congratulations to these students for their efforts:
+For the 2017-18 academic year, seven Georgians studying journalism at colleges and universities in the state were awarded scholarships for a combined $11,000 by Georgia Press Educational Foundation.

 GPEF BOARD OF TRUSTEES